rchanpra/blackjack/README.md

 If I had more time to work on the project, I might improve my design by refactoring the GUI components to reduce the number of fields inside the BlackjackGUI class.
 The refactoring I am imagining is making some of the current JPanel fields inside the BlackjackGUI class into JPanel-extended classes.
-Any JPanel field with a card layout will be made into its own class that contains JPanel fields that are part of its card set, which will help reduce the number of fields inside the BlackjackGUI class.
-Also, most of the other significant JPanel fields with other layouts will also be made into its own class that contains JButton, JLabel, JTextField, or other JPanel fields.
+Any JPanel field with CardLayout can be made into its own class that contains JPanel fields that are part of its card set, which will help reduce the number of fields inside the BlackjackGUI class.
+Also, most of the other significant JPanel fields with other layouts can also be made into its own class that contains JButton, JLabel, JTextField, or other JPanel fields.
 This will help reduce the number of fields,  initialization, and addActionListener calls inside the BlackjackGUI class currently.
 Since the BlackjackGUI class currently has over 500 lines, this will greatly help reduce the number of lines it has.

+One example is that the field named `pane`, which is a JPanel object with CardLayout, can be made into its own class named Pane that extends JPanel and has the following JPanel objects as fields: `start`, `create`, and `board`.
+Another example is that the field named `create`, which is a JPanel object with GridBadLayout, can also be made into its own class named Create that extends JPanel and has the following JTextField and JButton objects as fields: `nameInput`, `balanceInput`, and `createButton`.
+The Create class can also include a call to addActionListener to add an action to createButton.
+These two examples will help reduce the number of lines in the BlackjackGUI class and make it more organized.
 However, since I am utilizing the Swing UI Designer or GUI Form, this is impossible to do unless I use GUI Form as a tradeoff.
 This is not necessarily a bad tradeoff, but it would make it more complicated when adding new JPanel objects.
 It would also require a lot of work and time to make this happen as I would have to put a lot of effort into keeping the current look of the GUI console the same even without GUI Form, which would require a lot of more method calls.